 The SCHBS Facebook page is featuring profiles of all the Shetland herds in the country.
 As each profile is written it will be published below.
-Over time every herd in the UK will appear on the Facebook page and be available here on the website.
+Over time it is hoped that every herd in the UK will appear on the Facebook page and be available here on the website.
 Herds profiled so far are:

-1. "Collafirth" Herd - Robert and Gladys Ramsay
+1. "Collafirth" Herd - Robert and Gladys Ramsay, South Collafirth, Shetland

 Collafirth is in Northmavine, an area to the north of mainland Shetland.
 The Collafirth Shetland cattle herd is owned by Robert Ramsay and his family.
 It is one of the original herds of the modern Herd Book.
 It was established in the late 1970’s with cattle from the remote islands of Foula and Fair Isle along with cows purchased from the dispersal of the Araclett and Glebe herds.

 When the Herd Book was established in 1981 Robert was Vice President.
 He has been the President of the society and remains on the Management Council.

 Robert breeds a larger type of cow, which would be suitable for cross breeding.
 He bulls the heifers for the first time at 2 years, allowing them to grow and fully mature.
 He prefers “colour into the ground” - dark lower legs and dark hoof as he finds the dark hoof doesn’t grow as quickly and rarely needs any trimming.
 Temperament is important, many of the cattle are halter trained and cows are not de horned.